-I sell music online on several websites, but in this Pond 5 review, I want to share why it is the best site for me to sell stock music.
+I sell music online on several websites, but in this Pond 5 review, I want to share why it is the best sites for licensing your music.
 And the only stock music site I’d wholly recommend for musicians.

 Since then, I’ve made over a $1,000 selling music on Pond 5.
 Lately, I've been averaging about $200 every month.
 And I've earned over $300 a month and with total earnings over $4,000.
 (Updated June, 2017).